rodomvp/KennelApp/README.md

 When the feature is complete, make sure the tests pass.

-    $ ## TODO We haven't picked a testing tool yet
+    $ rake test

 Push to Github

     $ git push origin githubusername-feature-name

-Then using the github website, find your branch and create a pull request.
+Then using the github website, find your branch and create a pull request. __NB By default, Gh Pull Requests are for `yourbrach --> master`__, so be sure to specify that your PR's intention as `yourbranch --> master`.

 Label it with `needs review`.
 Then discuss it with at least one other pair of eyeballs.

 ### Squash, then merge back in